Boca Raton Nursing Home Abuse Lawyers

 Nursing home injury cases might take one of many forms, including but not limited to neglect, physical abuse, financial abuse, sexual abuse, or emotional abuse.
 Nursing home cases can be difficult to litigate because patients in residential facilities for the elderly are often reluctant to report what is happening.
 While neglect can be so obvious that it is impossible not to notice, mistreatment can be difficult to detect or prove in many cases.
 When there are obvious physical signs of neglect or abuse, such as bedsores, bruises, and broken bones, it can be much easier to establish that a loved one is the victim of elder abuse than when there are few outward physical signs.

-At the Shiner Law Group, our Palm Beach County nursing home abuse attorneys are dedicated to protecting vulnerable seniors and holding those responsible for abuse and neglect accountable for the physical and mental harm they inflict.
+At the Shiner Law Group, our nursing home abuse attorneys are dedicated to protecting vulnerable seniors and holding those responsible for abuse and neglect accountable for the physical and mental harm they inflict.
 Our law firm brings 15 years of experience, which has been filled with awards and accolades that include:

 - Recognized by U.S. News and World Report among “Best Law Firms”

 - Designation as “Top 100 Trial Lawyers” by the National Trial Lawyers

 - Dozens of Five Star Review on Google, AVVO, Facebook, and other websites

 - Recognition as perfect “Superb 10.0” rating by AVVO